all-of-us/workbench/api/tools/README.md

 2. To verify on local
   a) run the command
      ./gradlew loadDataDictionary -PappArgs={true for dry_run else false}
+     NOTE:  For other environments : deploy command calls loadDataDictionary
   b) Confirm the new entries are added to table  data_dictionary_entry